-In addition to laying precious eggs, peacocks can be of considerable agricultural benefit.
+In addition to being able to lay precious eggs, peacocks can be quite useful in agriculture.
 Once a farming season, peacocks can be released to graze on any of your land that is ready to be planted.
 This option is only available for Common, Red, and Royal Peacocks.
-They will graze in the same field for two days.
+The grazing process in one field takes two days.
 While grazing, peacocks feed on bugs, worms, and the like, killing pests and fertilizing the soil.
+Read more

-If a peacock is for sale at the Fair, it cannot be put out to pasture.
-Conversely, if a peacock is already grazing in a field, it cannot be offered for sale at the Fair.
+If a peacock is for sale at the Fair, it cannot be put to pasture, and vice versa, if a peacock is already grazing in a field, it cannot be put to sale at the Fair.

 - Peacocks in the field do not eat bread from the feeder.
 They feed on wild foods.

-- The grazing process provides a yield increase of up to 10% on this land, as a result of the natural fertilization of the land.
+- The grazing process provides a yield increase of up to 10% on a selected plot of land as a result of natural fertilization of the land.